unlight/asmt-javascript-questions/README.md

 - What is main difference between Redux and Facebook Flux library?
 - You mentioned in your form that you mentored junior and newcomer.
 Was it successful and why?
 How do you think you may improve your mentoring skills?
 - What techniques did you use?
 What was the outcome?
-- How did you measure mentee’s success?
-- Mentoring vs Coaching?
 - Could you describe pitfalls you may face with in development for mobile devices?
 (What are the difficulties you may face )
 - What’s the difference between WeakMap and WeakSet?
 What’s their difference from Map and Set?
 - What better in your opinion - one-way or two-way data binding, why?